exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/introduction.md

 Many types of struct and class members (fields being the primary exception) can use the expression-bodied member syntax.
-Defining members through expression bodies often produces more concise and readable code than traditional blocks/statements.
+Defining a member with an expression often produces more concise and readable code than traditional blocks/statements.

 Methods and read-only properties are amongst the members that can be defined with expression bodies.